jimbit-io/jimbit-io.github.io/_posts/2022-01-03-welcome-to-this-blog.md

 Howdy! 🤠

-2023 is here!
+2023 is here.
 A fresh new year which, for me, starts off with a new years resolution to hopefully return some value to the www which has taught me so much.

-Over here I will try to focus my posts as much as possible on providing relatively easy to understand tutorials, scripts and how-to's with a strong focus towards real-life IT situations.
+Over here I will try to focus my posts as much as possible on providing relatively easy to understand tutorials, scripts and how-to's with a strong focus towards real-life IT challenges.

 Points of interest at time of writing are:
 {% highlight posh %}
 $interests = @{
     Networking     = "Cisco, Palo Alto, Fortinet"
+    Infrastructure = "Azure"
     Scripting      = "PowerShell, Python"
     Automation     = $true
-    Trends              = "Zero Trust Network Access, IaC" }
+    Trends         = "Zero Trust, IaC"
+}
 {% endhighlight %}